TheHappyBaloney/Playing-with-APIs/README.md

 # Playing-with-APIs

-Trying to build an Image Generator using Unsplash API.
+- Trying to build an Image Generator using Unsplash API.
-Weather Prediction in Kolkata using Weather API by open mateo
+- Weather Prediction in Kolkata using Weather API by open mateo.